Aellawah/US-Voters/README.md

 # US-Voters
-Excel data analysis for US Voters statistics which contains us citizens and non us citizines which i answered in it an important questions and concluded intresting insights
+Excel data analysis for US Voters statistics which consists of US citizens and non US citizines which i answered in it an important questions and concluded alot of intresting insights.